pala1/bricky-sickbeard/readme.md

 # About this fork

 This is a fork of the incredible [Sick Beard](https://github.com/midgetspy/Sick-Beard), with some additions regarding torrent support and some other areas.
-Specificially it includes support for the [ShowRSS](http://showrss.karmorra.info/) torrent feed (with some limited backlog support), and a UI for adding custom (local) scene exception names.
+Specificially it includes
+* Support for the [ShowRSS](http://showrss.karmorra.info/) torrent feed (with some limited backlog support),
+* a UI for adding custom (local) scene exception names,
+* use of twitter rss as a fallback when ezrss fails.

 In addition to the libraries/projects used by [Sick Beard](https://github.com/midgetspy/Sick-Beard), this fork also leverages from the following: